bianca9901/hangman/README.md

 ---

 ## How to play:
-1. Click/Copy this link "..."
+1. Click [Here](https://the-hangman-game-f82c19cb0385.herokuapp.com/) or copy this link https://the-hangman-game-f82c19cb0385.herokuapp.com/ and paste it in your browser to start the application.

+2. You will now see a menu, with two options.

-2. If you are familiar with the hangman game.
+3. If you are familiar with the hangman game.
 Press enter to play.
 Otherwise, press the downward direction arrow on your keyboard, then press enter.
 This will take you to the instructions.
-Press enter again to go back to the main menu.
+Press enter again to go back to the home menu.

-3. When you decide to play, you are prompted to make your first guess.
+4. When you decide to play, you are prompted to make your first guess.
 Press a letter on your keyboard and then press enter.

-4. When you have used all of your lives or figured out the correct word, You will be presented with a "Go back" option.
-Press enter and you are taken back to the main menu.
+5. When you have used all of your lives or figured out the correct word, You will be presented with a "Go back" option.
+Press enter and you are taken back to the home menu.
 Press play to start the game again and you will get a new word.
 Good luck and have fun!

 Here is a picture so that you can get a visual understanding of the navigation throughout the application!